Pueblos Galicia What to visit

 Plaza de la Constitución

-From here we continue to the Plaza de la Constitución, another of the most important squares in the city.
+From there, continue to the Plaza de la Constitución, another of the most important squares in the city.
 It is here that we will find the Church of Santiago and the Bendaña Palace.

 Pueblos Galicia What to visit Betanzos